 1.2.
 Stop by the Acropolis Museum

 The museum is a great place for kids to learn more about the history and culture of Ancient Greece.
-There are interactive exhibits and activities that will help them engage with the history of the site.
-And there are plenty of artifacts on display that will fascinate them.
+Its interactive exhibits and activities will help them engage with the site’s history, and there are plenty of artifacts on display that will fascinate them.

 Tip